A Guide to Neuro Physical Therapy

 - Basal ganglia: This area of the brain is involved in motor control and coordination.

-These are just a few of the key areas that help us function optimally on a daily basis!
-As you can see, when something goes wrong with any part of the brain, it can have a major impact on our overall health and well-being.
+These are just a few of the key areas of the central nervous system that help us function optimally daily!
+As you can see, when something goes wrong with any part of the brain, it can majorly impact our overall health and well-being — and neurological physical therapy can help address these.

 Keeping Brain Tissue Healthy

-Brain tissue is supplied with essential nutrients via the bloodstream and a specialized liquid called cerebrospinal fluid (CSF).
-This fluid surrounds and cushions the brain, as well as removes waste products.
+The entire central nervous system (brain and spinal cord) is supplied with essential nutrients via the bloodstream and a specialized liquid called cerebrospinal fluid (CSF).
+This fluid surrounds and cushions the brain and removes waste products.

 The blood-brain barrier is a special system that helps to protect the brain from harmful substances in the bloodstream.
 This barrier is made up of cells that tightly fit together and prevent most large molecules and toxins from entering the brain.

-Any blockage or injury that affects the bloodstream and CSF can lead to a wide variety of functional deficits and problems.
+Any blockage or injury that affects the bloodstream and CSF can lead to various functional deficits and problems.

 Other Important Anatomy of the Head